Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Introduction

-D\"{u}llmann and Trapp (2004) summarized the empirical literature on systematic risk in recovery rates, and found there was a broad agreement that default rates and business cycle are correlated.
-They provided closed-form solutions for the maximum likelihood estimators (MLEs) of parameters for the probability of default and recovery rate distributions.
-They also estimated the correlations of default rates and recovery rates with the systematic risk factor, and demonstrated the consequences for EC if the classic one-factor model is applied instead of their extended models.
-In particular, it was observed that EC is significantly higher in the extended models due to dependence of recoveries on the systematic risk factor; and EC estimates are close when comparing results under three different assumptions for the recovery rate distribution mentioned in the previous paragraph.
+D\"{u}llmann and Trapp (2004) summarized the empirical literature on systematic risk in recovery rates, and found a broad agreement that default rates and business cycle are correlated.
+They calculated the maximum likelihood estimators (MLEs) of model parameters for the default and recovery rate distributions; estimated the correlations of default and recovery rates with the systematic risk factor; and found that economic capital (EC), defined as the 0.999 quantile of the annual loss distribution, is significantly higher in the extended LGD models (in comparison with the classic one-factor model) due to dependence of recoveries on the systematic risk factor.
+It was also observed that EC estimates are very close to each other for all three distributional assumptions for the recovery rates.

-Typically, the available data consist of default and recovery rates for the time period concerned (e.g. one year) and are of limited size, covering a couple of decades at most.
-For example, in the study of D\"{u}llmann and Trapp (2004), the default and recovery data have eighteen points covering an eighteen-year period.
-Inevitably the limited data size could pose significant instability and uncertainty in the LGD model parameter estimations.
-None of the various studies, including the extension work of Frye (2000), Pykhtin (2003) and D\"{u}llmann and Trapp (2004) specifically addressed the quantitative impact of parameter uncertainty.

-Increasingly, quantification of parameter uncertainty and its impact on capital has become a key component of financial risk modeling and management.
-Recent examples of addressing parameter uncertainty in operational risk and insurance capital modeling include Luo et al (2007) and Peters et al (2009a).
-This paper studies parameter uncertainty and its impact on EC estimate in the extended LGD model, i.e. probability of default model coupled with a dependent recovery rate model.
-We demonstrate how the model with latent systematic factor can be estimated using Bayesian approach and Markov chain Monte Carlo (MCMC) method.
+Publicly available data provided by Moody's or Standard\&Poor's rating agencies are annual averages of defaults and recoveries.
+These data are of limited size, covering a couple of decades at most.
+For example, in the study of D\"{u}llmann and Trapp (2004) , the default and recovery data have eighteen points covering an eighteen-year period 1982-1999.
+Inevitably the limited data size could pose significant instability and uncertainty in the LGD model parameter estimates.
+None of the various studies, including the extension work of Frye (2000a, 2000b) , Pykhtin (2003) and D\"{u}llmann and Trapp (2004) specifically addressed the quantitative impact of parameter uncertainty.
+Increasingly, quantification of parameter uncertainty has become a key component of financial risk modeling and management.
+Recent examples of addressing parameter uncertainty in operational risk and insurance include Luo \textit{et al} (2007) and Peters \textit{et al} (2009a).